-Garlic Toast Salad with Sundried Tomatoes
+Panzanella Salad with Sundried Tomatoes

 I love bread so much that I can’t stand to waste any.
 Use day old bread (or even burger buns!) to make this crowd-pleasing salad.
 Toast and then rub the bread with garlic before tossing with olive oil, lemon and sundried tomatoes.
 So good.